paulross/PythonExtensionPatterns/doc/sphinx/source/introduction.rst

 I really struggled to bring my knowledge of both languages to their very complicated, and crucial, codebase.
 To be honest I don't think I did a great job, but as I was the 'owner' I somehow got away with it.

-After about six months of anxiety it occurred to me that, rather learning from their scrappy CPython C code, I asked myself "how would you write a Python C Extension from scratch?".
+After some time it occurred to me that, rather learning from their scrappy CPython C code, I asked myself "how would you write a Python C Extension from scratch?".
 So on the commute and at weekends I did just that and slowly things became clearer.
 This eventually lead me to being invited to PyConUS to give a talk about the subject.
 This document is a synthesis of the latter journey which ended up giving me far more confidence about the subject than during my earlier difficulties.

-My fond hope is that you will find that this document makes it much easier to work in this field.
+My fond hope is that you will find that this document makes it much easier to work in this field than I found initially.
 Another way of saying that is that I dedicate this document to you, and your work.

 So why write Python C Extensions?